IFB-ElixirFr/ReproHackathon/reprohackathon1/galaxy/README.md

 1. Prepare reference genomes
     1. Merge the chromosome sequences together
     2. Prepare the GTF with annotation to be used with DEXSeq
+2. Download the input data using the SRA ids
 2. Extract count tables for each sample (workflow)
     1. Transform SRA to FastQ
     2. De-interlace the generated FastQ into 2 FastQ files with paired-end